wxhC3SC6OPm8M1HXboMy/spark-ml-optimization/README.md

 For ADMM and PH there is also customization for solving the regularization problem.
 The class is: RegularizationOptimization.
 We wrote the L2 implementation (it would be easy to create a similar class for L1).

 Package classification creates logistic regression and SVM classes based on IPA, ADMM, PH.

+To test the method, one can specify the various parameters in the resource file src/resources/reference.conf (application.conf holds the default values of parameters).
+When running spark in the stand alone mode, you have to specify --conf "path/reference.conf"
+Then use class Experiments to perform and test the code.